 Note: This process is not real-time and is dependent upon scheduled tasks to execute.
 The results should be present within a day at the most, but as early as 4 hours following, for the setting will request the missing event from the Clients following 'Update Configuration' to get this policy's change, the run of the Windows System Assessment Scan, and return inventory to the SMP Server to be processed to the database.

 Work Around: run the attached sql files to update the views in the Symantec_CMDB database; vPMCore_SWDEventExecutionSuccessByComputer and vPMCore_SWDEventExecutionSuccessByComputer2

 This work around will remove the Reboot Event requirement from the Compliance Report.
 The report will render compliance based on the IsInstalled Rule returned value.

 Advisory: Before running the SQL rename the existing view for backup purposes.

 Note: This change slows down the view slightly when rendering the report.
 In most environments it will not be noticeable; however, larger databases may see a greater impact.

 Workaround Addition 2: View the attached 'Custom RebootRequired Inventory_Dataclass_Report.zip' file; walks through the process to create a custom Inventory Job (gather reboot data without event), custom DataClass (store inventory in database) and custom Report (view data in Console).

 Additional Info: Uninstalling / Reinstalling the Altiris Agent will not resolve this issue, for the Patch Inventory is held in the Symantec_CMDB database and will not be affected.

-- Caution: Perform this process at your own risk, for database info will be lost for the client's full inventory, and this data is not recoverable through product.
+Caution: Perform this process at your own risk, for database data will be lost for the client's full inventory, and this data is not recoverable through product.